 Assisted living homes in Indiana are regulated by the Indiana State Department of Health (ISDH) and the Indiana Family and Social Services Administration.
 Annually updated disclosure documents are kept on file at the Division of Aging.

-An evaluation of the patient’s needs is required before admission, and must be updated semi-annually.
+An evaluation of the patient’s needs is required before admission into an assisted living residence, and must be updated semi-annually.
 The evaluation must include:

 – Physical, cognitive, and mental status